Porches (band)

 Porches (formerly stylized as PORCHES.) is an American synth-pop project of New York–based musician Aaron Maine, formed in Pleasantville, New York, in 2010.

 History

 Maine has also released music under the names Aaron Maine, Ronald Paris, and Ronnie Mystery.
-He has also performed with the bands Aaron Maine and the Reilly Brothers, Space Ghost Cowboys, and Sex God under the Shark Attack Records label.
+He has also performed with the bands Aaron Maine and the Reilly Brothers, Space Ghost Cowboys, and Sex God under the Shack Attack Records label.